Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed

 We consider the process

 for nearly maximal photon energy.
 Since the kinetic energy of the dark matter particles is negligible, $E^{\gamma}_{\rm max} = \mchi$.
-Assuming an energy resolution $E^\gamma_{\rm res}$ of the $\gamma$-telescope, we are interested in the quantity
+The theoretically calculated energy spectrum is distribution-valued.
+We integrate the energy spectrum over an interval $E^\gamma_{\rm res}$ from the endpoint,

-which together with the astrophysical line-of-sight factor determines the flux of photons from dark matter annihilation into the energy bin that contains the photon line signal.
-The constant $c \in [0,1]$ accounts for the fact that $\mchi$ may not coincide with the upper energy value of the bin.
+Roughly speaking, for a $\gamma$-telescope with resolution $E^\gamma_{\rm res}$, this together with the astrophysical line-of-sight factor determines the flux of photons from dark matter annihilation into the energy bin that contains the photon line signal.
+To turn experimental limits into model constraints, requires to replace the above integral by an integral with the experiment-specific response function.
+Eq.~(\ref{eq:defines}) is useful to quantify the importance of radiative corrections and resummation for the semi-inclusive energy spectrum from dark matter annihilation for $E_\gamma$ near $\mchi$, and will be used below.

 The photon endpoint spectrum depends on four important scales: $\mchi$ (hard), the small invariant mass $m_X = \sqrt{4 m_\chi E^\gamma_{\rm res}}$ (collinear) of the unobserved, energetic final state, enforced by the kinematics of the endpoint, the electroweak scale $m_W$ (soft) and the energy resolution scale $E^\gamma_{\rm res}$ (ultrasoft).
 We shall now assume that the energy resolution is parametrically of order $E^\gamma_{\rm res} \sim m_W^2/\mchi$, which implies $m_X\sim m_W$ and the scale hierarchy $E^\gamma_{\rm res} \ll m_W,m_X \ll \mchi$.
 The factorization of the multi-scale Feynman diagrams into single-scale contributions, which is a prerequisite to all-order resummation, then requires the introduction of momentum modes with the following parametric scaling:

 Here $\lambda = \sqrt{E^\gamma_{\rm res}/\mchi}$ and $k^\mu \sim (\np\cdot k,\nm\cdot k,\,\mathbf{k}_\perp)$ where $\np^\mu,\nm^\mu$ are two light-like vectors with $p_\gamma^\mu = E_\gamma \np^\mu$ and $\np\cdot\nm=2$.
 We remark that the collinear, anti-collinear, soft and potential modes all have the same virtuality ${\cal O}(m_W^2)$.
 The interactions of these modes are described by standard potential non-relativistic and soft-collinear effective Lagrangians (similar to \cite{Beneke:2010da}, generalized from QCD to the electroweak interaction).